Food Hygiene and Safety

 Food allergies, intolerances and coeliac disease are thought to affect more than three million people in the UK and in severe cases it can be life threatening or result in death.

 The UK is one of the top three countries in the world for the highest incidence of allergies.
-With hospital admissions due to food allergies in the UK on the increase, the Council are keen to support local businesses fulfil their obligations with regards to allergens.
+With hospital admissions due to food allergies in the UK on the increase, the Council are keen to support local businesses fulfil their obligations in regard to allergens.

 From December 2014, the rules around food allergens changed to build on current allergen labelling provisions for prepacked foods and also introduce a requirement for allergen information to be provided for foods sold non-packed or prepacked for direct sale.
 More information is available on these changes via the Trading Standards website.